-Then when you run scons after cleaning the built targets, it will recompile the object file locally (since it doesn't exist in the shared cache directory), but still realize that the shared cache directory contains an up-to-date executable program that can be retrieved instead of re-linking:
+Then when you run scons after cleaning the built targets, it will recompile the object file locally (since it doesn't exist in the derived-file cache directory), but still realize that the derived-file cache directory contains an up-to-date executable program that can be retrieved instead of re-linking:

 '''

 % scons -Q

 cc -o hello.o -c hello.c

 cc -o hello hello.o

 % scons -Q -c

-'''

-'''

 Removed hello.o

 Removed hello

 % scons -Q

 cc -o hello.o -c hello.c

 Retrieved 'hello' from cache

 '''

 22.4.
-Disabling the Shared Cache
+Disabling the Derived-File Cache

-Retrieving an already-built file from the shared cache is usually a significant time-savings over rebuilding the file, but how much of a savings (or even whether it saves time at all) can depend a great deal on your system or network configuration.
+Retrieving an already-built file from the derived-file cache is usually a significant time-savings over rebuilding the file, but how much of a savings (or even whether it saves time at all) can depend a great deal on your system or network configuration.
 For example, retrieving cached files from a busy server over a busy network might end up being slower than rebuilding the files locally.

-In these cases, you can specify the --cache-disable command-line option to tell SCons to not retrieve alreadybuilt files from the shared cache directory:
+In these cases, you can specify the --cache-disable command-line option to tell SCons to not retrieve already-built files from the derived-file cache directory:

 '''

 % scons -Q

 cc -o hello.o -c hello.c

 cc -o hello hello.o

 % scons -Q -c

+Removed hello.o

 Removed hello

 % scons -Q

 Retrieved 'hello.o' from cache

+Retrieved 'hello' from cache

 % scons -Q -c

 Removed hello.o

 Removed hello.o

+Removed hello.o

+Removed hello.o

-Removed hello
+Removed hello.o

-% scons -Q --cache-disable

-cc -o hello.o -c hello.c
+Removed hello.o -c hello.c

-cc -o hello.o
+cc -o hello hello.o

 '''

 22.5.
-Populating a Shared Cache With Already-Built Files
+Populating a Derived-File Cache With Already-Built Files

 Sometimes, you may have one or more derived files already built in your local build tree that you wish to make available to other people doing builds.
-For example, you may find it more effective to perform integration builds with the cache disabled (per the previous section) and only populate the shared cache directory with the built files after the integration build has completed successfully.
+For example, you may find it more effective to perform integration builds with the cache disabled (per the previous section) and only populate the derived-file cache directory with the built files after the integration build has completed successfully.
 This way, the cache will only get filled up with derived files that are part of a complete, successful build not with files that might be later overwritten while you debug integration problems.